Nushagak Peninsula

 The Nushagak Peninsula is an uninhabited peninsula in the U.S. state of Alaska.
 It is situated in the Dillingham Census Area, west of the Alaska Peninsula.
 The 520000 acre byland measures 35 × 15 mi.
-It was named for Nushagak Bay in 1910 by the U.S. Coast and Geodetic Survey.
+It was named for Nushagak Bay in 1910 by the United States Coast and Geodetic Survey.
 With a large area of lakes, ponds and tidal sloughs, the peninsula contains the biggest complex of wetlands of the Togiak National Wildlife Refuge.

 Geography

 Boats and bush planes from Dillingham can reach the uninhabited peninsula.
 The landform separates Bristol Bay and Nushagak Bay, trending southeast to Cape Constantine.
 Hagemeister Island lies to the west.
 The Igushik River flows through the lowlands of the peninsula prior to entering the estuary of Nushagak Bay; Tuklung River is mentioned as another river.
 Landforms include Protection Point (a marine mammal hunting locale), Nichols Spit, and Tuklung Hills; While bars, beaches, and spits have been described along the Bristol Bay coastline.
 Sterling Shoal, 0.9 m deep, and Ustiugof Shoal, 0.9 m deep, are to the south of the landform.
 The lowlands of Nushagak-Bristol Bay commence at sea level and rise to 560 ft in the proximity of the Togiak National Wildlife Refuge.
 Potential petroleum development was described in 1980.